 manuscript Coaching — Full Editing and critique

-If your novel needs a major makeover and you just don't know where to go with it, this service is for you.
-It includes four stages of editing services (everything listed above) plus Skype chats and guidance with outlining, author bios, blurbs, and query letters.
+If your novel has been worked and reworked but you’re not sure how else to improve it, this service might be for you.
+It includes all the services listed below (broken down into four stages with multiple passes) plus voice/video chats and guidance with outlining, author bios, blurbs, synopses, and query letters.
 I occasionally do some light ghostwriting in this service, but it's very limited.
 My goal is to coach you through your manuscript—not write it for you—and to teach you writing techniques that can be applied to future projects.
-It's the most detailed level of editing I can provide, and it's often the best approach for newer authors.
+It's the most detailed level of editing I can give, and it's often the best approach for newer authors.

 If you feel as though none of my editing services meet your needs, feel free to contact me anyway!
-I will do my best to get you in touch with someone who might be a better match for your project.
+I’ll do my best to get you in touch with someone who might be a better match for your project.

-I offer one- and two-hour workshops for short stories (5,000 words or fewer) and partial manuscripts in their early stages.
+I offer one- and two-hour workshops for short stories and opening chapters of novels.
 Similar to my manuscript coaching service, the focus in these workshops is teaching you the basics of strengthening the content of your story as well as the sentence structures within it.
 I do include some copyediting with the service, but it is very limited.
 The purpose is to teach writers how to hone their craft and edit their own work before submitting it for a full critique, which often saves you both time and money in the long run.
-I charge a flat rate of $60 for a one-hour session and $85 for a two-hour session.
+I charge a flat rate of $45 for a one-hour session and $70 for a two-hour session.

 Grammar and Punctuation Workshops

 I also offer one- and two-hour workshops as crash courses in grammar and punctuation.
 In each, I cover your choice of any grammar or punctuation topic you'd like to improve upon.
 We can spend a short time on multiple topics or a longer amount of time on just a couple topics.
 Whatever best suits your needs is how I adapt our time.
-Workshops for these include short exercises, where we walk through the rules and cover examples together, based on the guidelines in the Chicago Manual of Style.
+Workshops for these include short exercises where we walk through the rules and cover examples together based on the guidelines in the Chicago Manual of Style.
 The main purpose is to help you identify your habits as a writer and familiarize yourself with the standard punctuation guidelines for fiction.
-The cost is $50 for a one-hour session and $75 for a two-hour session.
+The cost is $30 for a one-hour session and $50 for a two-hour session.